-If your rabbit runs in the opposite direction when you walk towards it, you are not going to be able to pick it up.
+If your rabbit runs in the opposite direction when you walk towards them, you are not going to be able to pick them up.
 Rabbits are very good at reading body language and working out routines, so if you're thinking about trying to pick your rabbit up - he probably knows.
 If your rabbit hates being picked up and thinks that is what you have planned, then it's not surprising he's heading in the opposite direction.

 Before you think about picking your rabbit up you need to rebuild the trust between you.
 Your rabbit sees being picked up as a frightening experience and associates you or people in general with that.
 The first thing you need to teach your rabbit is that you aren't going to do anything scary to him - like pick him up.